kubernetes/website/content/en/docs/tasks/administer-cluster/migrating-from-dockershim/change-runtime-containerd.md

 To choose a text editor you can set the `KUBE_EDITOR` environment variable.

-- - Change the value of `kubeadm.alpha.kubernetes.io/cri-socket` from `/var/run/dockershim.sock`
+- Change the value of `kubeadm.alpha.kubernetes.io/cri-socket` from `/var/run/dockershim.sock`
-  to the CRI socket path of your chose (for example `unix:///run/containerd/containerd.sock`).
+   to the CRI socket path of your choice (for example `unix:///run/containerd/containerd.sock`).

    Note that new CRI socket paths must be prefixed with `unix://` ideally.